Bitcoin donations surge to jailed Kremlin critic Navalny's cause - data | Business

 Bitcoin donations surge to jailed Kremlin critic Navalny's cause - data

+Bitcoin has been rallying hard, jumping over 300% in 2020 and breezing past record highs to reach above $47,000 on Thursday.
+Volkov said it was incorrect to place a value of $300,000 on the bitcoin donations this year using the current high exchange rate, however, since most of them had been made when the crypto-currency was worth less than half its value today.

 The largest single donations were made the day after Navalny's return to Russia - one whole bitcoin - and on the eve and immediately after protests in his support on Jan.
 23 - 0.86 bitcoin and another whole bitcoin, according to data on the blockchain.com website.
 "We had a very big inflow of donations," said Volkov.
-"Mostly from normal people.
+"Most of the donations came from normal people.
 There's nothing complicated about it."

+Total bitcoin donations probably totalled one third of the turnover sum, which at current prices would be around $10 million, he said.
+At the moment, however, the balance of Team Navalny's bitcoin wallet has fallen to 1.49277086 bitcoins.

 Navalny's team also accepts payments via bank and card transfers as well as via Paypal.
+Volkov said bitcoin donations generally accounted for about ten per cent of the total.
+"But in January this was not so."
 Russian authorities periodically block the bank accounts of Navalny's Anti-Corruption Foundation, a separate organisation he founded which conducts investigations into official corruption.

-"They try to close down our bank accounts – but we just open new ones," said Volkov.
-The authorities opened a criminal case against the foundation in 2019, accusing it of money laundering to the tune of about 1 billion roubles ($13.6 million).
-In December 2020, another criminal case was opened against Navalny and others who, according to investigators, illegally spent more than 356 million roubles in donations on their personal needs.
+"They are always trying to close down our bank accounts – but we always find some kind of workaround," said Volkov.
+"We use bitcoin because it's a good legal means of payment.
+The fact that we have bitcoin payments as an alternative helps to defend us from the Russian authorities.
+They see if they close down other more traditional channels, we will still have bitcoin.
+It's like insurance."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)